Why Latoison Law:

 The real estate business is a very good business, but at times it can come with legal challenges.
 We are the highly reputable law firm Latoison Law.
 Our law firm has a reputation for being aggressive trial attorneys who fight hard for our clients.
 Our senior Attorney, Enrique Latoison, Esq., is also a Landlord and Property Manager and owns over forty properties, so we uniquely understand the issues that landlords deal with.

-Our firm handles and has significant experience with all types of landlord and tenant issues in Delaware, Chester, Bucks, and Montgomery Counties, Pennsylvania, from evictions and appeals to the Court of Common Pleas, to security deposit disputes, lease drafting, notices to quit, demand letters, payment arrangement contracts, judgment filings, title transfers, agreements of sale, real estate civil claims, quiet title actions, lease to buy agreements, and other real estate related legal issues.
+Our firm handles and has significant experience with all types of landlord and tenant issues in Delaware, Chester, and Montgomery Counties, Pennsylvania, from evictions and appeals to the Court of Common Pleas, to security deposit disputes, lease drafting, notices to quit, demand letters, payment arrangement contracts, judgment filings, title transfers, agreements of sale, real estate civil claims, quiet title actions, lease to buy agreements, and other real estate related legal issues.

 Our clients include individual owners of rental properties, property management companies, apartment complexes and mobile home parks.
 We also offer bulk discounts for landlords or companies who own multiple rental properties.